 Shadow Economy Index for the Baltic Countries

 The aim of the Stockholm School of Economics in Riga (SSE Riga) "Shadow Economy Index for the Baltic Countries" is to measure and analyze the size of the shadow economies in Latvia, Lithuania, and Estonia, as well as to identify the main factors influencing participation in the shadow economy.
-The Index has been measured annually since 2009.
+The Index has been compiled annually since 2009.

 In cooperation with